How to map an archive collection

 2.3.i.
 How is a collection organised?
-How big is it, what are the main sections within it, what kinds of material are these, such as letters, financial papers, diaries or wills, or other things?
+How big is it, what are the main sections within it, what kinds of materials are these, such as letters, financial papers, diaries or Wills or other things?

 2.3.ii.
 What are its main contents concerned with, its overall themes and concerns?

 2.3.iv.
-What if anything would it be helpful to record now, at first acquaintance with a collection, concerning its organisation, overall content and particular aspects, by writing notes in notebook, setting up a computer file, or perhaps making an entry in a database?
+What if anything would it be helpful to record at first acquaintance with a collection, concerning its organisation, overall content and particular aspects, by writing notes in notebook, or a computer file, or perhaps by making an entry in a database?

 2.3.v.
 Should any digital photographs of documents be made at this stage, if doing so is permitted by the archive in question?

 2.3.vi.
-What criteria should be used in deciding if a collection’s contents are important enough to your research to later carry out more detailed work on it?
+What criteria should be used in deciding if a collection’s contents are important enough to your research to decide to later carry out more detailed work on it?